-The members of each of the three academic schools and the professional staff of the College shall elect school or divisional committees to deal with personnel matters.
-In the academic schools, a school curriculum committee shall also be elected.
+The members of each of the three academic schools and the professional staff of the university shall elect/appoint school or divisional committees to deal with personnel matters.
+In the academic schools, a school curriculum committee shall also be elected/appointed.
 Committees to deal with any other matters of concern to the school as a whole shall be selected through procedures approved by the members of the respective area and shall report to the school faculty.
 School committees shall receive and act upon recommendations from departments and shall transmit such recommendations to the people and administrators concerned.